broadinstitute/2023_12_JUMP_data_only_vignettes/index.md

 # Why yet another resource?

 Its secondary (yet highly important purpose) is to minimise friction for developers, technical writers and biologists to produce and access novel insights and tools.
-We believe complexity is one of the biggest challenges in challenge, hampering collaboration and novel biological insights.
+We believe complexity is one of the biggest challenges we face, as it hampers collaboration and novel biological insights.
 We aim to make this the one-stop shop for the vast majority of JUMP questions, be it computational or biological.